 Per capita Gross Domestic Product (GDP): This indicator indicates the purchasing power of consumers.
-Assuming other factors remain constant, the higher the per capita income of a country, the higher its demand for goods will be.
+Assuming other factors remain constant, the higher the per capita income of a country, the higher its demand for goods will

-Per capita income of saffron-importing researchers countries: Some have incorporated Gross Domestic Product (GDP) and population variables separately in the model, while others have used various variables to prevent an increase in the number of variables.
-In this study, the per capita saffron-importing income of countries, representing their income effect on the demand for Iranian saffron due to this group of countries, has been used.
+Per capita income of saffron-importing countries: Some researchers incorporated Gross Domestic Product (GDP) and population variables separately in the model, while others have used various variables to prevent an increase in the number of variables.
+In this study, the per capita income of saffron-importing representing their income effect on the demand for Iranian saffron due to this group of countries, has been used.